-When ElectricAccelerator Developer Edition runs a build for the first time, it takes aggressive action to run all jobs as fast as possible in parallel.
+When Accelerator runs a build for the first time, it takes aggressive action to run all jobs as fast as possible in parallel.
 Jobs that run in the wrong order because of missing makefile dependencies are automatically re-run to ensure correct output.
 (These failed steps are referred to also as conflicts.)

 To avoid the cost of re-running jobs on subsequent builds, Electric Make saves the missing dependency information in a history data file.
-The history data file evolves with each new run and enables ElectricAccelerator Developer Edition to continually run builds at peak efficiency.
-If you rerun a build with a fixed dependency and the target that triggered the creation of the auto dependency is executed, the history file will be properly updated (the dependency will be removed).
+The history data file evolves with each new run and enables Accelerator to continually run builds at peak efficiency.